 Explore four print-on-demand models: fulfillment services, marketplaces, hybrid platforms, and local providers.
 Find out which one is the best fit for your business.

 Print-on-demand (POD) has revolutionized how creators, entrepreneurs, and businesses produce and sell customized products.
 They can choose from various POD models depending on their goals and scale.
-Below is an in-depth look at four distinct types of POD: Fulfillment Services (B2B), Marketplaces (B2C), Hybrid Platforms, and Local Providers.
+Below is an overview of four types of POD: Fulfillment Services (B2B), Marketplaces (B2C), Hybrid Platforms, and Local Providers.
 Each option serves a different purpose and meets specific needs.

 POD Fulfillment Services (B2B)